The maximum amount of power which a transmission line can carry without suffering heat-related damage to line equipment, especially conductors.

 The energy of the atoms is thermal in origin and neutrons with reduced energies are termed thermal neutrons.

 , thermalizes, thermalized, thermalizing

-1. To modify temperatures so they can be applied when necessary: James thermalizes the heat in his residence during the winter so he and his family are living in warm conditions and not getting too cold.
+1. To modify temperatures so they can be applied when necessary: James thermalizes the heat in his residence during the winter so he and his family can live in warm conditions and not get too cold.

 2. To achieve a heat equilibrium with the environment: A substance, as with water, is used to slow down, lessen, or thermalize the velocity of the fast neutrons in a nuclear reactor and therefore intensify the probability of fission, or of the splitting of the massive nucleus into tinier nuclei.